 What are the requirements for participation?

-To be admitted to the program, you must first complete the two part application process.
-This includes an application through our website as well as the Advising application all students complete.
+To be admitted to the program, you must select Concourse as your first choice in the Advising application all students complete.
 This process changes from year to year so please check back for specific details in the spring which can be found here.

 Once selected for the program you will be assigned a Concourse advisor and they will work with you during orientation to develop the best course schedule for you.
 In order to remain in Concourse you must participate in the Friday seminar, enroll in one of the HASS offerings, and take one additional class within Concourse.